Carl Djerassi: Career

 The Syntex connection brought wealth to Djerassi.
-He bought a large tract of land in Woodside, California, and started a cattle ranch called SMIP.
+He bought a large tract of land in San Mateo County, California, and started a cattle ranch called SMIP.
 (Initially an acronym for "Syntex Made It Possible", other variants have been suggested since.)
 He also assembled a large art collection.
 His collection of works by Paul Klee was considered to be one of the most significant to be privately held.
 He arranged for his Klee collections to be donated to the Albertina in Vienna and the San Francisco Museum of Modern Art, effective on his death.

-Throughout the 1960s and 1970s, Djerassi continued to do significant scientific work, as a professor in the Department of Chemistry at Stanford University, and as an entrepreneur.
+Throughout the 1960s and 1970s, Djerassi continued to do significant scientific work, as a professor in the department of chemistry at Stanford University, and as an entrepreneur.
 He pioneered novel physical research techniques for mass spectrometry and optical rotatory dispersion and applied them to the areas of organic chemistry and the life sciences.
-Focusing on the steroid hormones and alkaloids, he elucidated the structure of steroids, an area in which he published over 1,200 papers.
+Focusing on the steroid hormones and alkaloids, he elucidated the structure of steroids, an area in which he published more than 1,200 papers.
 His scientific interests were wide-ranging, and his technological achievements include work in instrumentation, pharmaceuticals, insect control, the application of artificial intelligence in biomedical research, and the biology and chemistry of marine organisms.

 In 1968, he started a new company, Zoecon, which focused on environmentally soft methods of pest control, using modified insect growth hormones to stop insects from metamorphosing from the larval stage to the pupal and adult stages.
 Zoecon was eventually acquired by Occidental Petroleum, which later sold it to Sandoz, now Novartis.
 Part of Zoecon survives in Dallas, Texas, making products to control fleas and other pests.

-In 1965 at Stanford University, nobel laureate Joshua Lederberg, computer scientist Edward Feigenbaum, and Djerassi devised the computer program DENDRAL (dendritic algorithm) for the elucidation of the molecular structure of unknown organic compounds taken from known groups of such compounds, such as the alkaloids and the steroids.
+In 1965 at Stanford University, Nobel laureate Joshua Lederberg, computer scientist Edward Feigenbaum, and Djerassi devised the computer program DENDRAL (dendritic algorithm) for the elucidation of the molecular structure of unknown organic compounds taken from known groups of such compounds, such as the alkaloids and the steroids.
 This was a prototype for expert systems and one of the first uses of artificial intelligence in biomedical research.

 Djerassi was a member of the Board of Sponsors of the Bulletin of the Atomic Scientists and was chairman of the Pharmanex Scientific Advisory Board.

 Publications

 Djerassi published widely as a novelist, playwright and scientist.
-In 1985, Djerassi said "I feel like I'd like to lead one more life.
+In 1985, he said: "I feel like I'd like to lead one more life.
 I'd like to leave a cultural imprint on society rather than just a technological benefit."

 He went on to write several novels in the "science-in-fiction" genre, including Cantor's Dilemma, in which he explored the ethics of modern scientific research through his protagonist, Dr. Cantor.
 He also wrote four autobiographies, the most recent of which, In Retrospect appeared in 2014.
-He wrote a number of plays which have been performed and extensively translated.
+He wrote a number of plays, which have been performed and extensively translated.
 His book Chemistry in Theatre: Insufficiency, Phallacy or Both discusses the potential pedagogic value of using dialogic style and the plot structure of plays with special focus on chemistry.